dlguswo333/tishare-desktop/src/README.md

 There are two devices, one is scanner(Who initiates scan),<br>
 and the other is scannee(Who responds to scan).<br>
-Scanner(Who initiates scan) starts with the first IP address with the given local area network(LAN).<br>
+Scanner(Who initiates scan) starts scanning by sending packets to the local broadcast IP.<br>
 **NOTE** that port number is constant.<br>
-Loop each IP, and finalize with the last IP address in that LAN.<br>
-For example, if the LAN is 192.168.0.1/24, then starts with 192.168.0.0,<br>
-finishes with 192.168.0.254.<br>
 **NOTE** that It should not connect to itself, and need not connect to broadcast IP.
 <br>

-If scanner successfully connects to an IP address, it sends a header like the following:
+If scanner sends a header like the following:
 ```json
 {
   "app": "tiShare",